haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 Unziping the file will create the `HADDOCK3-antibody-antigen-BioExcelSS2024` directory which should contain the following directories and files:

-* `pdbs`: a directory ontains the pre-processed PDB files
+* `pdbs`: a directory containing the pre-processed PDB files
-* `restraints`: a directory containing the interface information and the corresponding restraint files for HADDOCK
+* `restraints`: a directory containing the interface information and the corresponding restraint files for HADDOCK3
-* `runs`: a directory with pre-calculated results
+* `runs`: a directory containing pre-calculated results
 * `scripts`: a directory containing various scripts used in this tutorial
-* `workflows`: a directory containing configuration file examples for haddock3
+* `workflows`: a directory containing configuration file examples for HADDOCK3

 <hr>